 “Service projects are an important part of Montessori,” said teacher Tamela Mills.
 “Service to community and service to others is one of the foundations of the Montessori philosophy.”

-She added that these types of projects are chosen, planned, led, and executed by students.
+She said that these types of projects are chosen, planned, led and executed by students.

 The Cricket Frog Trail is a multi-use recreational trail being developed on the 15-mile Norfolk Southern Railroad right of way running through Covington and on to Mansfield.

 The Montessori students worked on the trail for an hour and a half every other Tuesday and Thursday, except during the coldest part of the winter.
 First, they cleared a 71-foot path from the end of Park Street to the trail.
 This access path allows them, fellow students and others in the Clarks Grove neighborhood a convenient way to get on the trail.
 After that they picked up litter, old tires, and other debris as well as built a log seating area in a clearing near the trail.

 “We worked hard and it’s really pretty now; I’m proud,” said Jordyn Gritten.

 When Brandon Lange was asked what he liked best about the project, he said, “I got involved and was able to help the community.”